How To Read Gibson Serial Numbers

 - 1961: Q

-Where Are Gibson Serial Numbers Located?
+Decoding Gibson Serial Numbers From:

 Note: The numbers that correspond to each year are the LAST serial number for that given year.
 Please get in touch with me if you would like to sell your Gibson guitar to a passionate collector and player.